HarryPaniccc/DnD/World of Helodaria/Gilded Resolution.md

-The [[Gilded Resolution]] is a magic shop owned and run by Human Enchanter [[Belon Hafton]] and Gnome Enchanter [[Byron Honeystone]] well crafted, beautiful structure with three storeys.
+The [[Gilded Resolution]] is a magic shop owned and run by Human Enchanter [[Belon Hafton]] and Gnome Enchanter [[Byron Honeystone]].
+A well crafted, beautiful structure with three storeys.
 They are one of, if not the largest magic shop outside of [[Allhaven]].
 They sell a far greater range than merely weapons.
 The first floor is open, with a balcony second floor filled with books.
 The third floor is the private workshop.
 Items in their inventory are displayed well around the area.
 The rooms are lit with glowing gems.

 # Inventory
 - [[Elemental Gem]]s (Earth, Yellow Diamond and Water, Emerald) - 300 Gp each
 - [[Boots of Haste]] - 1500 Gp